k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 ### How Can I Define A New Persistence Strategy?

-In order to define a new persistency strategy, create your own persistency strategy class.
-Alternatively, you can start with the sample class **com.k2view.external.fabric.audit.persistencies.SamplePersist** provided as part of the Fabric installation and modify it as needed.
+In order to define a new persistence strategy, you can create your own persistence strategy class.
+Alternatively, you can start with the  **com.k2view.external.fabric.audit.persistencies.SamplePersist** sample class provided as part of the Fabric installation and modify it as needed.

 In case of your own class, it must be created under the **com.k2view.external.fabric.audit.persistencies** folder and should implement the **com.k2view.external.fabric.audit.filters.AuditBeanPersistence** interface.